 I’ve tried a lot of popover recipes and this is my favorite.
-The original version can be found here.
+The original version of this recipe from King Arthur Flour can be found here.
 See two other versions below.
 I use a Nordicware popover tin.

 - 4 large eggs, warmed in a cup of hot water for 10 minutes before cracking